-This class helps to answer and experience "What if...?" situations.
-Students learn to survive with basic necessities on a solo field trip to an approved area.
-Edible wild plant selection and methods of tracking lost people are also taught.
-Students will gain field experiences in shelter building, alternate methods of fire building, emergency preparedness, and personal safety in emergency situations.
+Students will learn the fundamentals of wilderness survival and bushcraft.
+Course will include practical experience in both solo and group settings with limited supplies on a field trip to an approved area.
+Students will gain field experiences in shelter building, alternate methods of fire building, emergency preparedness, wild edibles, lost person behaviour, tool usage, and personal safety in emergency situations.